 You were finally confident enough in your handyman skills to try spray foam installation yourself, but things didn’t go as well as you planned.

-You traveled to the home improvement store, picked up the materials, and came home to start the project.
+You traveled to the home improvement store, picked up the spray insulation materials, and came home to start the project.

 It was going to be easy, of course, just like the home improvement store commercials make every project look.
 Except it wasn’t.